seapagan/py-maker/README.md

 When it asks "Package Name?" you can choose two variants :

-1) If you wish a standard Python package that can optionally be uploaded to Pypi then enter a package name here.
-Note that underscores ("_") must be used as opposed to dashes ("-") to comply with Python package naming rules.
+1) If you wish for a standard Python package that can optionally be uploaded to
+   <http://pypi.org>, enter a package name here.
+Note that underscores ("_")
+   must be used as opposed to dashes ("-") to comply with Python package naming rules.
-2) enter '-' to instruct that you are not creating any sort of package, just a standalone app, and then the `main.py` will just be placed in the project root.
+2) Enter '-' to instruct the tool that you are not creating any package, just a standalone app, and then the `main.py` will just be placed in the project root.